 When country singer Sierra Black was 14 years old, she penned a handwritten letter to her future husband, which she read aloud to Ryan Growney on their wedding day.

-What Black didn’t anticipate was the overwhelming response the sweet note would garner after the couple’s wedding video went viral last month.
+What Black didn’t anticipate was the overwhelming response the sweet note would garner after the couple’s wedding video by The Film Poets went viral last month.
 But at the same time, the singer was speaking from the heart, so it shouldn’t be too surprising that it has resonated so deeply with fans.

 “I found the letter about a month before we had gotten married,” she tells The Knot.
 “I was at my parents’ house going through some old journals to get some songwriting ideas.
 When I had opened it, a piece of paper fell out on the floor.
 I picked it up, unfolded it and immediately went back to that night in my room when I wrote it.
 I was 14 and dreaming of my wedding day, which I did often.
 I am such a hopeless romantic and I spent countless hours thinking about who I would marry.
 Honestly, when I was reading the letter, I was a little shocked that it fit exactly how I feel about Ryan.”